 Alternatively, you can comment out the following lines in your WildFly configuration (e.g.

-The full CLI script is available as a gist on GitHub.
 This example has been tested with WildFly 10, but the setup should be basically the same for other versions.